 A couple of things to know before going down the list of what our plans provide.
 Of the many differences between the “stock” plans you’ve seen on other sites, and the complete working drawings for one-of-a-kind homes we offer, is the amount of content and detail provided.
 For a detailed explanation of the many differences between our plans and “stock” plans, please click here

 All house plans, including “stock” plans, provide basic information like floor plans, foundation plans, elevations, typical wall sections, and electrical plans.
 But within those categories there can be a huge difference in the amount of information provided.
-An excellent example of this is shown below regarding elevation drawings.
+An excellent example of this is shown further down this page regarding elevation drawings.